 Best Synthetic Dog Grass Pads

 Synthetic dog grass pads feature plastic designed to look like grass.
 Liquids pass through, collecting in a tray beneath the patch of “grass.”
 You’ll want to clean that tray every day to prevent a build-up of odors and bacteria.
 Alternatively, place a puppy training pad in the tray to toss each day (though this creates A LOT of waste in landfills).
-Synthetic dog grass pads require that extra bit of maintenance in the form of routine cleaning with warm water and a mild detergent to keep the plastic clean.
-On the plus side, that careful attention means you’ll have a dog grass pad for several years, rather than needing to call for monthly replacements.
+Synthetic dog grass pads require that extra bit of maintenance in routine cleaning with warm water and a mild detergent to keep the plastic clean.
+On the plus side, that careful attention means you’ll have a dog grass pad for several years rather than needing to call for monthly replacements.

 Pet Maker employs three levels to their dog grass pad to allow for easy use and cleaning.
 The bottom layer has a durable grip that keeps the pad in place, preventing unhealthy sliding when your dog steps onto it.
 The middle layer features the removable tray for easy cleaning.
 The top layer sports the artificial grass for your dog, with concealed holes for the liquid to pass through.
 Built-in odor resistance keeps the smells to a minimum.